 Beaches of Mykonos

-3 Days in Mykonos: Day 3 Churches, Windmills and souvenirs
+3 Days in Mykonos: Day 3 Off the beaten path

 What to do in Mykonos in the last part of your 3 days?

 Get lost in the winding alleys of Mykonos town with the whitewashed houses with blue doors and windows and enjoy the abundant bougainvilleas on the characteristic balconies.
-End your stroll over town with collecting some memories of your trip at the stores.
+End your stroll over town by collecting some memories of your trip at the stores.
 Mykonos has one of the best shopping scenes in Greece.
-Inside Mykonos town you will find designer labels, jewelry shops, leather goods and art galleries along with traditional shops selling Greek products and souvenirs.
+Inside Mykonos town, you will find designer labels, jewelry shops, leather goods, and art galleries along with traditional shops selling Greek products and souvenirs.

 Where to stay in Mykonos

 With Inn is located on the sandy beach of Tourlos, 1 km away from Mykonos port.
-It offers spacious rooms with sea view, air conditioning, free wi-fi and mini fridge.
+It offers spacious rooms with a sea view, air conditioning, free wi-fi, and a mini-fridge.
+Check here for the latest prices and more details.

 Kouros Hotel & Suites is perfectly located 10 minutes on foot from Mykonos Town this luxurious hotel offers spacious rooms with private terraces overlooking the sea and the town.
-Hotel amenities include a swimming pool, amazing breakfast, free Wi-Fi, free airport shuttle and parking.
+Hotel amenities include a swimming pool, amazing breakfast, free Wi-Fi, free airport shuttle, and parking.
+Check here for the latest prices and more details./ Read my review.

 You might also like my detailed post on where to stay in Mykonos.